What do I need to know to apply to Stony Brook Neurology?

 Is there a cut-off score for USMLE or COMLEX?

-There is no strict cut-off, but most of the candidates we have interviewed have a USMLE score of >220.
+There is no strict cut-off, but most of the candidates we have interviewed have the following scores:

 What if I have not received my scores for Step 2?

 It is okay if you have not yet received your Step 2 scores at the time you submit your application.
 When you receive them, post the results to ERAS.
-However, we will not be able to rank you without having passing scores to Steps 1 & 2, including CS, or COMLEX equivalent.
+However, we will not be able to rank you without having passing scores to Steps 1 & 2 COMLEX equivalent.
+We are aware that many of you will not have Step 2-CS or COMLEX 2-PE scores this year due to COVID.

 Is there a cut-off time from graduation date of medical school?

 A candidate must have graduated from medical school within the last 5 years.

 U.S. experience is not required, but is preferred.

-What is the 12 Week Rule and which foreign medical schools are approved by the NYS Education Department?
+What is the 12-Week Rule and which foreign medical schools are approved by the New York State Education Department?

 If you are an international medical school graduate and have completed more than 12 weeks of clinical clerkships outside of the country your medical school is located in, you cannot be considered for any graduate medical educational programs in New York State.
 The medical school may be acceptable in other states, but not acceptable in New York State.